STAR exemption program

 How to reapply

-Residents of New York City or Nassau County, see the information at the bottom of this page.
+Residents of New York City or Nassau County (except for Glen Cove residents), see the information at the bottom of this page.

 If you mail your application to the assessor, you may: